Fix a Flickering Screen Issue with External Displays on Mac After Updating OS X

 Beyond display issues, resetting the System Management Controller can also resolve many other problems related to power management and hardware, both that have occurred post system updates or seemingly at random.
 We’ve covered several other issues like this in the past, including a suddenly missing battery and fans blaring on portable Macs, inability to put a Mac into sleep mode, and fan noise and heat issues that have popped up after installing a system update.
 Because there is little harm in resetting the SMC beyond losing some simple Energy settings that you can reconfigure within System Preferences, it’s worth trying yourself before taking further steps to resolve hardware problems with any Mac, and it’s actually a common step recommended by Apple Genius staff through phone support, and even at the Genius Bar in an Apple Store.

-If you or anyone you know happens to run into the screen flicker issue after an OS X update, try this SMC fix first, it only takes a moment and resolved the problem quickly in these cases, and just may work for you too.
+If you or anyone you know happens to run into the screen flicker issue after an OS X update applied to a Mac, try this SMC fix first, it only takes a moment and resolved the problem quickly in these cases, and just may work for you too.